sassoftware/sas-container-recipes/docs/wiki/Performance-Tuning.md

 ## Resource Customization
-Resource requests and limits can be specified by adding the fields to the manifests_usermods.yml file, such as the following.
+Memory resources can be specified by adding requests and limits settings to the manifests_usermods.yml file.
+Here is an example:

 ```
 custom_services: